- Cheapest car insurance in South Dakota for a bad driving record

 Cheapest car insurance in South Dakota for a bad driving record

-If you have a bad driving record in South Dakota, Nationwide, Allstate, Farmers offer affordable car insurance.
-However, Nationwide has the lowest average rate of $2,722.
+If you have a poor driving record in South Dakota, Nationwide, Allstate, Farmers are the cheapest options.
+Nationwide has the lowest annual rate at $2,722 per year.

 How much is high-risk car insurance in South Dakota?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,512 in South Dakota, you can find rates as low as $2,722 from Nationwide.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In South Dakota, high-risk car insurance costs $3,512 per year.
+However, you can get rates as low as $2,722 annually from Nationwide.

 Although you may be labeled high-risk for many reasons, some factors raise rates more than others.
 For example, multiple speeding tickets may significantly raise car insurance rates, but so can a single ticket for excessive speed in a school zone.